brownsys/systems-web/_news/phd_admissions.md

 department website has [detailed instructions](https://cs.brown.edu/degrees/doctoral/applications/) on how to apply.
 If you have questions, please shoot any one of us an email!

+***The application deadline is December 15, 2019.
+Note: starting this year, no GRE scores are needed to apply to the Brown CS PhD program.***

 We look forward to your application and hope to have you join the Brown Systems family soon :-)